 • Donor safety: As one ages, the chances of a hidden medical problem that donation could bring out increases, placing older donors at increased risk of complications.
 Since there is no direct benefit to the donor when they donate, for safety reasons we have set age 60 as the upper limit.
 It is important to note that the age limit is not meant to discriminate in any way.

 • To provide the best treatment for the patient: Research shows that cells from younger donors lead to more successful transplants.
-That’s because younger donors produce more and higher-quality cells than older donors.
+That’s because younger donors produce higher-quality cells than older donors.

-An individual must be 18 to donate because donation is a medical (for PBSC donation) or surgical (for marrow donation) procedure and the person undergoing the procedure must legally be able to give informed consent.
-A guardian or parent cannot sign a release or give consent for someone under age 18, because unrelated marrow donation is a voluntary procedure and is not directly beneficial or life-saving to the volunteer donor.
+An individual must be 18 to donate because donation is a medical (for PBSC donation) or surgical (for marrow donation) procedure and the individual must legally be able to give informed consent.
+A parent or guardian cannot sign a release or give consent for someone under age 18.

-On average, one in every 540 members of Be The Match Registry in the United States will go on to donate bone marrow or peripheral blood stem cells to a patient.
+On average, one in every 460 members of Be The Match Registry in the United States will go on to donate bone marrow or peripheral blood stem cells to a patient.
 We cannot predict the likelihood that an individual member will donate because there is so much diversity in the population.
 However, if you are between the ages of 18 and 44, you are 10 times more likely to be called as a marrow donor than other members of the Be The Match Registry.
 That’s because research shows cells from younger donors lead to more successful transplants.
+We need committed donors!

 When you register with SAMAR to join the Be The Match Registry, you make a commitment to:

-If you decide you do not want to donate, let us know right away.
+If you are unable to donate, let us know right away.
 That way we can continue the search for another donor without dangerous delays for the patient.